Fitness and Performance

 We’ll never send you off with a list of exercises that you’ll forget by the time you get home.
-Instead, we work with TeleHab – an at-home exercise prescription platform from Vald Health.
+Instead, we work use our own Bodyset app– an at-home exercise prescription platform.
 The easy-to-use app means you’re never alone – it walks you through your physio exercises with video demonstrations and enables you to journal your exercises and flag any difficulty or pain you might experience during the programme.
 Once flagged, the app alerts your Bodyset physiotherapist, who will adjust your exercise programme remotely.

 MYTH 7: Sports massages are only for athletes.